 Government of Canada service with information and tools to help you save, plan and pay for post-secondary education, including scholarships.

 Scholarships are available through a variety of private sector organizations.
 Below are two resources to help connect you with millions of dollars in scholarship funding that are available across Canada.
+A number of private sector scholarships are listed on the student portal.

 Free service that connects students with 99,000 awards worth more than $199-million to help students achieve their post-secondary goals.